EmorZz1G/SimAD/README.md

 # SimAD
 This is the implementation of *SimAD: A Simple Dissimilarity-based Approach for Time Series Anomaly Detection*

 The paper is under review.
+You can download the paper from [arivx](https://arxiv.org/abs/2405.11238).

 # Abstract
 Despite the prevalence of reconstruction-based deep learning methods, time series anomaly detection remains a challenging task.
 Existing approaches often struggle with limited temporal contexts, inadequate representation of normal patterns, and flawed evaluation metrics, hindering their effectiveness in identifying aberrant behavior.